 Kaizer Chiefs Legend Explains Why Amakhosi Preferred French Manager Over Pitso Mosimane

-Former Kaizer Chiefs assistant coach Fernando Da Cruz has emerged as the frontrunner to become the club’s next head coach ahead of the new season.
+Former Kaizer Chiefs assistant coach Fernando Da Cruz has emerged as the frontrunner to become the club’s next head coach ahead of the new season, despite the club being seriously linked with Pitso Mosimane and some other top coaches.

 The French tactician is familiar with life at Naturena, having briefly worked alongside Nasreddine Nabi during the club’s 2024 pre-season preparations.
 However, his stay was cut short after just one week when he accepted an opportunity to join the Moroccan national team setup.